rich-dobbs-13440/astutus/docs/backlog.rst

 Done:

+  * |done| 2021-01-10 08:07 Task: Add data and instructions to Add alias dialog in tree display.
   * |done| 2021-01-09 22:28 Task: Single source version number between code, package, and documentation.
   * |done| 2021-01-09 20:28 Story: As a Flask developer, I need to be able to control logging by module at runtime.
   * |done| 2021-01-09 20:28 Task: In flask_app, connect up with loggers enumerated by module, and set log level.